eestdnt/impedance-measurement-matlab-scripts/README.md

-# Li-ion battery cell impedance measurement
+# Impedance measurement scripts using MATLAB and lab instruments

 The repository contains MATLAB scripts for measuring the internal impedance of a Lithium-ion battery cell.